ERP Implementation Life Cycle: Comprehensive Guide to ERP Implementation Phases

 ERP is first an attitude; second, a process, and only third, a set of tools. - Alexis Leon

-ERP Implementation Phase 1: Finding out the right package/software
+ERP Implementation Phase 1: Selecting the Right ERP Package

 Testing is the only way to ensure that you have satisfied all of the requirements for accurate data. - O’Sullivan